denwilliams/ninjablock-bridge/README.md

 # ninjablock-bridge

+> Deprecated - no longer maintained since I now use a Sonoff RFBridge with custom firmware (Espurna) to achieve essentially the same thing in a more lightweight package.
+This now serves no purpose.

 Now that Ninja Blocks is no more this project will enable you to utilise the Ninja Block to bridge RF433 messages to another system using Socket.IO, MQTT, and webhooks (TBD).

 ## How Does It Work